sam-val/to_do_list/README.md

 ## To-do-list in JS

 The usual stuff.
-Something every coder does to practice programming.
+An app practically every coder does to practice programming.

 ## Gif: